 Wear a Bra

 Your new breasts might look perkier, but just like natural breasts, they can still sag.
 Wear a bra to prevent or postpone sagging and the need for future breast surgery.
 A little extra support goes a long way in keeping your breasts looking their best.
 Some patients even choose to wear a lightweight sleep bra for a little support at night.

 During the early days of your new breasts, you’ll want to skip the underwire bras.
 The stiff wire can irritate your incisions (especially if the incisions are under the breast).
 Wait until you have the go-ahead from Dr. Lewis before you wear an underwire bra again.

 Regular checks can help you detect breast cancer early on, while it is highly treatable.
 Once you’ve healed, get familiar with your breasts.
 Learn how they look and feel.
 This will make self-examination much easier.
 Your new breasts won’t feel exactly the same, but once you’re used to it, you should be able to perform effective self-exams.

-You don’t have to tell the world about your implants (unless you want to of course), but you should be open about your implants with your doctors and your mammogram technicians.
-This important so you can get the care you need for your breasts.
+You don’t have to tell the world about your implants (unless you want to, of course), but you should be open about your implants with your doctors and your mammogram technicians.
+This is important so you can get the care you need for your breasts.

 Dr. Lewis may ask you to massage your breasts periodically to maintain your breast pocket.
 This is a technique called implant displacement.
 Basically you move the implant throughout the breast pocket by gently pushing it around.
 Not all patients will need to perform this technique, but if you do, follow Dr. Lewis’ instructions carefully.

 Taking care of your implants at home is easy.
 Browse our before-and-after gallery to see real results from breast augmentation patients.
-Schedule a consultation with Dr. Lewis online or by calling (804) 267-6009.
+Request a consultation with Dr. Lewis online or by calling (804) 267-6009.